AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Cross-modal AXM-Net Framework

-The alignment function $SA(x)$ indicates the non-linear mapping to generate a set of scale vectors $\mathbf{{\tilde{x_r}=(\tilde{v_r},\tilde{t_r})}}$ corresponding to each input feature map.
-These scaling vectors carry the importance of each channel with respect to the shared context between modalities.
-Finally, feature alignment is performed by taking element-wise product between scaling vectors and the corresponding input feature map.

-To our knowledge, the proposed system is the first approach to align cross-modal features during feature learning stage in Re-ID.
-The implicit learning approach of AXM-Net utilises the textual input as a super-annotation signal and does not require auxiliary learning tasks as in the current SOTA~\cite{aggarwal2020text,wang2020vitaa}.
-This property is beneficial as the textual input does not have background clutter information.
-Therefore, the effect of background can be reduced by the unified feature learning as shown in Subsection~\ref{sec:Visualisation}.
+The implicit learning approach of AXM-Net utilises the textual input as a super-annotation signal and does not require auxiliary learning tasks such as segmentation, body landmark detection or word/phrase level matching, which is the case in the current SOTA methods~\cite{aggarwal2020text,wang2020vitaa, gumbel2020}.
+Since, the textual input does not have any background clutter, the effect of visual background is reduced.
+The alignment with textual feature during feature learning shown in Figure~\ref{attn_visual}.